top of page

 • Confidence building

 However, they are not legal requirements, nor do they create operational search dogs.
-For most handlers, assessments should support learning, welfare and enjoyment, not pressure.
+For most handlers, assessments should support learning, welfare, and enjoyment, not pressure.
 You only need to do them if it's important to you!

 The Three Main UK Mantrailing & Scent Sport Frameworks